 Potatoes (Solanum tuberosum) are grown throughout the world as a nutritious, convenient, shelf-stable food.
 Potatoes are the #1 most-consumed vegetable in the Americas, Europe, and Asian countries.
 I cannot imagine life without potatoes, can you?

 Potato cultivars vary in appearance, days to maturity, growth requirements, and culinary qualities.
-If you live in a temperate climate region like I do, your potatoes planted in late April will be ready for harvesting from mid-summer through early fall.
+If you live in a temperate climate region like I do, if you plant potatoes in late April they will be ready for harvesting from mid-summer through early fall.

 You’ll have the best results with your potato harvest if you choose cultivars best suited for your local growing conditions and culinary interests.

 So, let’s get into how to harvest homegrown potatoes!